tomhiggins/anyfesto/README.md

 The Anyfesto Project helps you make easy to setup devices to share your voice, music, knowledge, and passions with others.

-By using low cost hardware and proven Open Source Software the ability to build a robust communication device is now affordable and accessible both for individuals and for community wide needs.
-The Anyfesto Project wants to make this easy to be set up, deployed and accessed by all.
+Low cost hardware and proven Open Source Software makes building a robust communications device affordable and accessible to individuals and community  needs.

+The Anyfesto Project wants to make this easy to set up, deploy and be access by all.

 ### The base install now includes these features on bootup